mahendra189/ipl-clone/README.md

-# IPL 2024 Website Clone
+# La Liga 2023-24 Website Clone

-A modern, responsive website showcasing the Indian Premier League (IPL) 2024 season.
+A modern, responsive website showcasing the Spanish La Liga 2023-24 season.
 This project is created for educational purposes and demonstrates the use of HTML5, CSS3, and JavaScript to build an interactive sports website.

 ## Features

-- 🏏 Responsive design that works on all devices
+- ⚽ Responsive design that works on all devices
 - 🏆 Team showcase with logos and achievements
 - 📅 Upcoming matches section
 - 👥 Player profiles with statistics